First or Second Century? | When was the book of Acts written?

 Who wrote the Book of Acts?

 It is believed that the Evangelist Luke wrote the Book of Acts.
 Luke traveled with the Apostle Paul and was also a Physician and Historian.
-Many attest that he followed up his Gospel with the Acts of the Apostles to share the history of the early church.
+Many attest that he followed up his Gospel with the Acts of the Apostles to share the history of the early church that exemplified the five fold ministry gifts.

 Evangelist Jason Koch D’Ambrosio teaches a segment titled “When was the Book of Acts written?”